BlueStar03/bluestar03.github.io/chronicle-destiny/lyndis-chronicle.md

   - Announces Herself: When Lyndi says, "Mr. Roth, it's Nurse Lyndi," Mr. Roth smiles warmly and responds, "Ah, Nurse Lyndi!
 Come in, come in.
 Glad to see you."

 - Mr. Roth's Tasks:
+  - Initial Set
     - Adjust the Pillows
     - Fetch a Newspaper
+  - after completing two
     - Bring a Glass of Water
+  - after compleating three
     - Open the Curtains
+  - The last task
     - Tidy Up the Side Table

 [TOP▲](#toc)